ReYAp047/ParkinnyClient/README.md

 # parkinny

-A park application developed by Mohamed Ali Meftah (T-Innover)
+A park application developed by Mohamed Ali Meftah for (T-Innover)

 ## Getting Started